Chicken, Andouille and Sweet Pepper Jambalaya

 - 1 cup chopped celery or celery root Add to list

-- 1/2 cup chopped red bell pepper Add to list
+- 1/2 cup chopped red bell peppers Add to list

-- 1/4 cup chopped pasilla chiles or green pepper Add to list
+- 1/4 cup chopped pasilla chiles or green peppers Add to list

 - 3 tablespoons Creole Seasoning Add to list